Aani-122/case_study_1/README.md

 ### 1. Local Video Summary
 - Upload and analyze local video files
-- Extract frames and audio from the video
 - Generate comprehensive summaries using AI models

 ### 2. YouTube Video Summary